GIDSOpenStandaarden/GIDS-HTI-Protocol/README.md

 # GIDS-HTI-Protocol
-GIDS Health Tool Interoperability (HTI) protocol technical specification
+This repository contains the GIDS Health Tool Interoperability (HTI) protocol technical specification.
+The specification can be found in the [HTI.md](HTI.md) file.